-- Calculation of the "cost optimal level" of energetic requirements for new buildings and the building stock.
-Every Member state is obligated to calculate its individual cost optimal level and to compare the results with the current requirements in place.
-The calculation method was published 16 January 2012 in the Commission’s official Journal.
+- Calculation of the "cost-optimal level" of energetic requirements for new buildings and the building stock.
+Every Member state is obligated to calculate its individual cost-optimal level and to compare the results with the current requirements in place.
+The calculation method was published 16th January 2012 in the Commission’s Official Journal.

 - Independent control systems for energy certificates.
 As quality assurance for energy certificates, Member States shall ensure that a statistically significant sample of all energy certificates annually issued will be reviewed.
 (Article 18 in conjunction with Annex 2)

-- Energy performance indicators in commercial advertisement.
-For commercial real estate advertisements it is required to state an indicator of the overall energy efficiency based on an existing energy performance certificate.
+- Energy performance indicators in commercial advertisements.
+For commercial real estate advertisements, it is required to state an indicator of the overall energy efficiency based on an existing energy performance certificate.
 (Article 12)

 - Experts lists.
-In each European country a regularly updated lists of energy performance certificates assessors should be made available to the public.
+In each European country, regularly updated lists of energy performance certificates assessors should be made available to the public.
 (Article 17)

-Given the deadline of the directive, Member States had to implement the EPBD in national legislation by 9 July 2012.
-The Federal Institute for Research on Building, Urban Affairs and Regional Planning supported the Ministries at that time in charge of this (BMVBS and BMWi) by providing advice on the technical implementation.
+The recast set a deadline for the transposition of the tasks by the Member States, the tasks were due to implement into national legislation by 9th July 2012.
+The Federal Institute for Research on Building, Urban Affairs and Regional Planning supported the Ministries in charge (at that time BMVBS and BMWi) by providing advice on the technical implementation.

 EPBD 2010 (English version)

 The transposition in Germany was done with the Energy Saving Ordinance 2013.
 The basic obligation to establish the “nearly-zero-energy building”-level as a standard for new buildings was introduced as a basic obligation with the Energy Saving Act 2013 and is concretised in § 14 [Draft] Buildings Energy Act.